Angular momentum dynamics of vortex particles in accelerators

-Thus, acceleration of spin-unpolarized vortex particles in a ring can be {\it much less effective} than that of spin-polarized beams without OAM due to the much smaller step between depolarizing resonances, $1.022$ MeV instead of $440.65$ MeV for electrons.
-This drawback, however, can at least partly be overcome with the help of Siberian snakes \cite{mane2005siberian, mane2005spin, silenko2019siberian} rotating the OAM instead of the spin.
-The quantum states with the OAM directed {\it not} along the mean momentum are sometimes called the spatiotemporal vortex beams \cite{Bliokh2012}, and the snakes can be used to make this state an ordinary vortex beam again.
-To avoid the OAM resonances (\ref{OAMres}), one can utilize {\it spin-polarized} vortex electrons because the spin precesses with a different frequency and it renders the OAM resonance condition imperfect.
-The opposite is also true: if a relativistic spin-polarized beam has been converted to a twisted state -- say, with a magnetic needle \cite{beche2014magnetic} -- the OAM can help to pass spin resonances, after which one can remove the OAM with a needle of an opposite polarity.
-Interestingly, the quantum dynamic terms that were omitted in (\ref{BMTrestmean}) and (\ref{BMT}) can also help with the passing of resonances.
+Thus acceleration of spin-unpolarized vortex particles in a ring can be {\it much less effective} than that of spin-polarized beams without OAM due to the much smaller step between depolarizing resonances, $1.022$ MeV instead of $440.65$ MeV for electrons.
+This drawback can be overcome with the help of Siberian snakes or spin rotators \cite{mane2005siberian, mane2005spin, silenko2019siberian} rotating the OAM instead of spin.
+The quantum states with the OAM directed {\it not} along the mean momentum are called the {\it spatiotemporal vortex beams} \cite{Bliokh2012}, and the snakes can be used to make this state an ordinary vortex beam again.
+Alternatively, one can deliberately prepare the spatiotemporal vortex beams with the needed angle between the mean momentum and the OAM by using the snakes.

+To avoid OAM resonances (\ref{OAMres}), one can also utilize {\it spin-polarized} vortex electrons because the spin precesses with a different frequency and it renders the OAM resonance condition imperfect.
+The opposite is also true: if a spin-polarized particle is converted to a twisted state -- say, with a magnetic or electric needle \cite{beche2014magnetic, tavabi2020generation} -- the OAM can help to pass the spin resonances, after which one can remove the OAM with a needle of an opposite polarity.
+Interestingly, the quantum terms (see End Matter Appendix 1), omitted in (\ref{BMTrestmean}), (\ref{BMT}), can also help with the passing of resonances.

-Acceleration of vortex particles can somewhat easier be achieved with DC- and photo-electron guns for a few MeV, as well as with linacs up to the GeV range with an RF acceleration.
-This is because the longitudinal spatial coherence of the electron packet is many orders of magnitude smaller than a typical wavelength of the accelerating cavity an it is yet smaller for heavier particles like muons, protons and ions.
+Acceleration of vortex electrons to a few MeV can be achieved more easily with DC- and photoelectron guns, whereas the GeV range can be reached at linacs with RF cavities.
+The above model with the homogeneous and stationary fields holds because the longitudinal spatial coherence of a massive packet is many orders of magnitude smaller than a wavelength of the accelerating cavity.